 Supreme Court’s Landmark Decision

-We only knew of the Loving’s story through a fairly recent news report covering the 50th anniversary of the Supreme Court’s 1967 landmark decision which made it legal for interracial couples to marry in every state in America.
-The court’s decision came about because of these two ordinary people, Richard and Mildred, who loved each other and who simply wanted to raise their children in their home state.
-It is an extraordinary story.
+We only knew of the Loving’s story through a fairly recent news report.
+It was covering the 50th anniversary of the Supreme Court’s 1967 landmark decision.
+A decision which made it legal for interracial couples to marry in every state in America.
+The court’s decision came about because of these two ordinary people, Richard and Mildred, who loved each other.
+They simply wanted to raise their children in their home state.
+Theirs was an extraordinary story.

 Stories From the Graveyard

-As we watched the story, which was told purposely and beautifully, it was hard for us not to think again of those who have walked before us and how much, as a nation, we still have to learn.
+As we watched the story it was hard for us not to think again of those who have walked before us.
+And, how much, as a nation, we still have to learn.
 It seems as if history keeps repeating itself, doesn’t it?
 I don’t think there is a more relevant time to pay attention to stories from the graveyards.

-These are the people who came before us and whose stories we should hold onto as we find our way through yet another turbulent time in our country.
+These are the people who came before us.
+These are the stories we should hold onto as we find our way through yet another turbulent time in our country.
 Hopefully, lessons will be learned.